Unboxed-Software/solana-course/README.md

 To start work, do the following:

 1. [Create an issue](https://github.com/Unboxed-Software/solana-course/issues/new) and/or comment on an existing issue to state you've started working
-2. Create a PR to the `rough` branch during or when complete
+2. Create a PR to the `draft` branch during or when complete

 ### Editing existing content

 If you want to fix a typo or otherwise improve on existing content, follow the same process as with adding content:

 1. [Create an issue](https://github.com/Unboxed-Software/solana-course/issues/new) and/or comment on an existing issue to state you've started working
-2. Create a PR to the `rough` branch during or when complete
+2. Create a PR to the `draft` branch during or when complete

 ### Committing